Automattic/matrix-env/README.md

 > You might notice Dimension exits with an error.
 This is expected, since Dimension requires [further configuration](dimension.md) to properly boot.
 However, if you don't plan on using Dimension, you can safely ignore this error.

+> You will also notice `slack-bridge` exits with an error, that it couldn't establish connection with PostgreSQL database service.
+Simply start it again, it will work just fine.
+This happens because even though slack-bridge container starts after PostgreSQL container starts, but PostgreSQL isn't ready to accept connections by the time, slack-service attempt to establish one.

 ## Creating users
 You can use [bin/register_new_matrix_user](bin/register_new_matrix_user) to create users from the command line: